jbiatek/BSGRulebook/dynamic.md

 The "Evasive Maneuver" card can only be used when a viper is being "attacked".
 When any other effect says that a viper is damaged or destroyed, such as "Main Batteries", an "Evasive Maneuver" cannot be used because it is not being attacked.

-<p class="daybreak">Under the effects of the "Gravity Well" special rule (on the Event Horizon Crisis), a Skill card must be discarded to activate a viper.
+<p class="daybreak" markdown="1">Under the effects of the "Gravity Well" special rule (on the Event Horizon Crisis), a Skill card must be discarded to activate a viper.
 For "Command", or any other card that allows a player to activate a viper, 1 card must be discarded for each activation.
 Actions that allow for moving or attacking with a viper, like "Maximum Firepower" or "Full Throttle", only require 1 card to perform the entire action even if it involves multiple attacks or moves.
 A pilot moving their own ship during their Movement step or with the first step of an Executive Order is performing a move, not an activation, so a card does not need to be discarded. </p>

 <div class="cylonfleet" markdown="1">